junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 "That explains so much," Dean says, unafraid, nodding at the probably-dozed-off Pharaoh.
 "The man fits all three.
 And you just can't resist starting wars everywhere, don't you?
 News flash, buddy, we killed War before, think a wolfie is tougher than Hell's Horseman?"

-Wepwawet barks out a loud laughter, his pupil turning golden amber when he stares at Dean again.
-His teeth turning into pointy fangs.
+Wepwawet barks out a loud laugh, his pupil turning golden amber when he stares at Dean again.
+His teeth turn into pointy fangs.
 He still manages to maintain the smile, and says, "You have no idea what you're dealing with."
 And lunges at them with fangs flashing out.

 The last thing Dean knows, is Cas yelling his name desperately, tightening his hands around him.